polyvit/Blog_vue_project/README.md

 [x] - no blogPosts after first reloading
-[] - when come back from preview-post page there is no inputFile [x] - supply blog details with initials, date, firstName and lastName [] - display only recent posts on the main page
+[] - when come back from preview-post page there is no inputFile [x] - supply blog details with initials, date, firstName and lastName [x] - display only recent posts on the main page